Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects

 where $A=(r^2_{{\rm c}}+ r^2_{0})/D_{\rm S}^2$, $B=-2(r_{0}/D_{\rm S}) \cos{b} \cos{l}$ and $b = -32.8^{\circ}$ and $l = 281^{\circ}$ are the Galactic latitude and longitude, respectively, of the LMC.
 Figure \ref{fig-diffeventrate} shows the differential event rate for a standard halo composed entirely, $f=1$, of COs with $M=1 M_{\odot}$.
 For different masses, the differential event rate scales as $M^{-1/2}$ and the timescales as $M^{1/2}$ \cite{Griest:1990vu}.
 For short-timescale events ${\rm d} \Gamma / {\rm d} \hat{t} \propto \hat{t}^{2}$ while for long-timescale events ${\rm d} \Gamma / {\rm d} \hat{t} \propto \hat{t}^{-4}$, independent of the CO distribution \cite{MACHO:1995udp,Zhao:1995qi,Mao:1996hr}.

-Sahu pointed out that stars ('$\star$') in the LMC can act as lenses \cite{Sahu:1994pj}, a phenomenon often referred to as 'self-lensing'.
-There are also contributions to the total differential event rate from stars in the MW disc and and COs in the LMC:
+There are also contributions to the total differential event rate, ${\rm d} \Gamma/{\rm d} \hat{t}$, from stars ('$\star$') in the MW disc and LMC, and COs in the LMC:

+Lensing by stars in the LMC, a possibility that was pointed out by Sahu \cite{Sahu:1994pj}, is often referred to as 'self-lensing'.
 The self-lensing rate is largest for observing fields in the centre of the LMC, where the number of stars is highest.
-The MACHO collaboration found, using models from Ref.~\cite{Gyuk:1999sb}, an optical depth $\tau_{{\rm LMC}, \star} \sim (1-3) \times 10^{-8}$.
+The MACHO collaboration found, using models of the LMC disc from Ref.~\cite{Gyuk:1999sb}, an optical depth $\tau_{{\rm LMC}, \star} \sim (1-3) \times 10^{-8}$.
 Using the same LMC model with some minor modifications, OGLE III and IV (which has a wider observing field) found 5.7 events expected from stars in the LMC (compared with the $10^{2-3}$ expected if all of the halo is in planetary or stellar mass COs) \cite{Mroz:2024mse}.
 The MACHO collaboration found an optical depth for microlensing by stars in the MW disc, $\tau_{{\rm MW}, \star} \lesssim 10^{-8}$, lower than their estimate for self-lensing \cite{MACHO:2000qbb}.
 However more recent studies have found significantly larger MW disc rates, comparable with, or even larger, than the self-lensing rate, in part due to a larger thick disc contribution \cite{2011MNRAS.416.1292C,Mroz:2024mse}.
 For the two MW models they considered \cite{Han:2003ws,Cautun:2019eaf}, OGLE III and IV found 7.0 and 14.7 expected events respectively from stars in the MW disc \cite{Mroz:2024mse}.
 Note, however, that the relative numbers of events from different lens populations depend on the fields observed, and the detection efficiency (see below).

 The total expected number of events, $N_{\rm exp}$, is given by